javiros/emoji-cloud/README.md

   - unicode: emoji unicode representation (currently there are some known issues supporting flag unicodes)

 cssOptions allows you to adjust the height and width of the canvas where EmojiCloud is rendered.
-It defaults to: `height: 600px`, `width: 600px`.
+It defaults to: `height: 600`, `width: 600` pixels.

 ## Contributing

 * If you'd like to contribute to this project get in contact with the author to discuss the change.
 * Create a pull request off `master`
 * Submit your pull request provided you:
-- have agreed new feature with author
+- have agreed the new feature with the author
 - have fully tested your new feature and most importantly...
 - are proud of your work